Katie Ledecky in the most dominant distance swimmer in history. She is a 3-time Olympian, 7-time Olympic champion and 16-time world champion.

-Ledecky lives with her parents in Bethesda, Maryland and attended Stone Ridge School of the Sacred Heart.
-She continues to train with her original club, Nation’s Capital Swim Club.
-She was first coached by Yuri Suguiyama, but moved under Coach Bruce Gemmell.
+Ledecky grew up in Bethesda, Maryland and attended Stone Ridge School of the Sacred Heart.
+She trained with Nation’s Capital Swim Club, where she was first coached by Yuri Suguiyama, followed by Bruce Gemmel after Yuri’s departure to Cal.

 2012 U.S. Olympic Trials

 Ledecky exploded onto the U.S. swimming scene in 2012 at the Olympic Trials, where she was the youngest swimmer at the meet.
 She quickly claimed her spot in the future of American swimming by winning the 800 freestyle and finishing third in the 400 and ninth in the 200.

 A few weeks later, she surprised her country and the world with a gold medal finish in the 800 freestyle at the 2012 Olympic Games in London.
 Her time of 8:14.63 was incredibly close to the World Record and broke Janet Evans’ long-standing American Record of 8:16.22.

 Ledecky returned to school and continued to train at NCAP with coach Bruce Gemmell.
 After

 countless splits and times that danced around world record paces, Ledecky made her move at the 2013 FINA World Championships in Barcelona.
 She set world records in both the 800 and 1500 freestyles and an American record in the 400.